 The Tim Horton’s is a busy location, for many truckers and plant workers in the area.

 The final approach of Runway 05 is about an 8-minute walk north on Dixie Road.
-There is a large Jet Blast Deflector that will block your views of touchdowns.
+However, there is a large Jet Blast Deflector that will block your views of touchdowns.

 This is the spot to watch the massive Emirates A380 land in the morning, followed by the many other wide body aircraft.

-There is absolutely no stopping along Convair Drive.
+There is absolutely no stopping along the entire length of Convair Drive.
 You will risk getting booted back into your car by airport security.
 If you are caught taking unauthorized pictures, you may incur a fine.

 Danville Park is located at the corner of Courtney Park and Kennedy Road, overlooking the busy Hwy 410.
 It has a very good vantage of the airport.
 You can see the city light up at night and get a unique feel of Toronto, which makes this park a worthy mention.